Please Note: This post may contain affiliate links. See our disclaimer for more information.

 Easton Prowess Catchers Gear

-Easton introduced their newest line of Fastpitch Softball catchers gear, called Prowess™, in September 2017.
+Easton introduced their newest (at the time) line of Fastpitch Softball catchers gear, called Prowess™, in September 2017.

 This is one of the newest lines of Fastpitch Softball catchers gear to hit the market from any of the major manufacturers, so far as we can tell (as of the date of publication).
 And it's high quality gear.

 The Prowess line of gear is broken down into three different types, or categories, which are: